gorjanradevski/p_and_o_3/README.md

 - Have Python >= 3.6.5 installed.
 - Clone the repository on your local machine.
 - Install `virtualenv` by running `pip install virtualenv`.
 A [good video](https://www.youtube.com/watch?v=N5vscPTWKOk&feature=youtu.be&t=112) about what virtual environments are and `virtualenv` in particular.
 Make sure to go through the video before proceeding.
-- Create a new virtual environments for this project by running `virtualenv p_and_o_3`.
+- Create a new virtual environment for this project by running `virtualenv p_and_o_3`.
-- To activate the virtual environments run `source p_and_o_3/bin/activate`.
+- To activate the virtual environment run `source p_and_o_3/bin/activate`.
 Now, you are inside your new Python virtual environment.
 - To install all the required packages run `pip install -r requirements.txt`.
 If you did everything successfully up to this point you have an identical virtual environment as I have on my local machine.
 - In case you want to exit the virtual environment run `deactivate`.
-- Finally, if you want to see an alternative practice (The one I use to deal with my Python dependencies and virtual environments go to section [virtual environments](#ve)).
+- Finally, if you want to see an alternative practice (The one I use to deal with my Python dependencies and virtual environments go to section [virtual environments](#Virtual-environments).

 ## Notebooks

-The Jupyter notebooks `tutorial_python.ipynb` and `tutorial_image_processing.ipynb` give you a brief overview of Python and image processing done in Python accordingly.
+The Jupyter notebook `tutorial_python_image_processing.ipynb` gives you a brief overview of Python and image processing done in Python accordingly.
+To run `Jupyter`, from inside your virtual environment run `jupyter notebook`.
+This will open `Jupyter` in your browser and from there you can open the notebooks.

+## Final remarks

 For any questions, or if you have things that you think are missing, feel free to reach out to me on [gorjan.radevski@esat.kuleuven.be](mailto:gorjan.radevski@esat.kuleuven.be).
 For those interested, the sections below go through some Python practices that I try to stick to when working on my projects.

-## Folder structure
+### Folder structure
 Python files that are in the top most level in the sources directory are treated as scripts (should implement a `__main__` method) and can be run (using `python script1.py`).
 All other python files that are further down in the sources directory should be packed as packages and imported in the scripts as modules.
 An example is presented below.

 ```